facebook/relay/website/versioned_docs/version-experimental/RelayHooks-ApiReference.md

 ## Relay Hooks

-**Relay Hooks** apis are fully compatible with [React Concurrent Mode](https://reactjs.org/docs/concurrent-mode-intro.html).
+**Relay Hooks** APIs are fully compatible with [React Concurrent Mode](https://reactjs.org/docs/concurrent-mode-intro.html).
 They are also fully compatible with [existing Relay APIs](https://relay.dev/docs/en/introduction-to-relay), meaning that they can be used together in the same application; Relay components will interop correctly regardless of whether they were written as Relay Hooks or as Relay containers.

 For a usage guide, see: [**A Guided Tour of Relay**](a-guided-tour-of-relay).